 In both normal and diabetic rats, α-tocopherol at 200mg/kg oral intake was associated with less lipid peroxidation in serum and increased antioxidant enzymes in red blood cells.
 A later study using the same dose noted that vitamin E derived from palm oil (70% tocotrienols and 30% tocopherols) was of a greater potency than pure α-tocopherol; this being thought to be due to greater protective effects of tocotrienols in cells (neurons) and in sequestering free radicals in the cell membrane.

 In humans, topical vitamin E (320 IU α-tocopherol per gram) applied to surgical scars over twelve weeks where one portion of the large scar was used as control failed to note any differences with vitamin E therapy relative to control therapy.
 It was noted that vitamin E application to scars was associated with the development of pruritis or redness, resulting in patients dropping out of the study.
 Reactions to topical vitamin E have also been noted elsewhere with burn scars, where up to 16.4% of subjects reported irritation while no benefits with vitamin E therapy were found.
-However, one study specifically assessing hypertrophic (raised) scarring and keloids (raised scars growing beyond the original boundries of the wound), did find that the addition of vitamin E to reference therapy (silicon sheets) showed additional benefits.
+However, one study specifically assessing hypertrophic (raised) scarring and keloids (raised scars growing beyond the original boundaries of the wound), did find that the addition of vitamin E to reference therapy (silicon sheets) showed additional benefits.

 In regards to skin aging, vitamin E may prevent oxidative damage to the skin based on test tube studies.
 While rat studies have shown systemic antioxidant benefits of vitamin E, the only human studies are with topical application and they mostly show no significant benefit to healing or scar appearance and in fact may promote possible irritation and reddening.